Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{here} are billions of Internet of Things (IoT) devices worldwide and the number will keep growing in the coming years \cite{10285066}.
-Notably, a significant share of the IoT landscape comprises low-cost/power sensors monitoring dynamic systems, which are usually high-dimensional.
-As a result, massive amounts of data are increasingly exchanged in IoT communications, often under stringent quality of service, e.g., latency and reliability, requirements \cite{10364354, 10012472}.
+\IEEEPARstart{T}{here} are billions of Internet-of-Things (IoT) devices worldwide, and their number will keep on growing exponentially in the coming years \cite{10285066}.
+Notably, a significant share of the IoT landscape comprises low-cost/low-power sensors monitoring dynamic systems, which usually have high-dimensional states.
+As a result, a massive amount of data is increasingly exchanged in IoT communications, often under stringent quality of service, e.g., latency and reliability, requirements \cite{10364354, 10012472, 10443958}.

-Given the resource limitations inherent to IoT sensors and networks, there has been a growing interest in remotely estimating the system states at a fusion center/edge node \cite{9036854, 9768131, 10143239, 10273599}.
-Notably, an edge node may remotely estimate the entire system state by gathering observations from a subset of IoT sensors, rather than the entire sensor network.
-Thus, ultimately resulting in energy-efficient state observation.
+Given the resource limitations inherent to the IoT sensors and networks, there has been growing interest in remotely estimating system states at a fusion center/edge node\cite{8812616, 9437348, 9593268, 10409276, 10156782, 9551200, 10323428, 11523609, 10_1145_3565287_3610263, cao2023goal, luo2023goal, elessawy2026real, 11389914, 11475799, 9036854, 9768131, 10143239, 10273599}.
+Notably, an edge node may remotely estimate the entire system state by gathering observations from a subset of IoT sensors, rather than the entire sensor network, thus ultimately resulting in energy-efficient state observation.
 The application of remote state estimation (RSE) assisted-sensor reporting scheduling is diverse, spanning fields such as voltage regulation in power systems \cite{7479120}, strategic actuator placement in control systems \cite{tzoumas2015minimal}, and sensing/reporting scheduling in wireless networks \cite{9036854, 9768131, 10143239}.

-The value-of-information ($\voi$) \cite{li2023towards} has been suggested in \cite{10143239, 10273599} as a suitable metric for quantifying the impact of sensor transmission on the RSE error.
-Here, RSE error is defined with respect to the desired \textit{goal}.
-A goal might be to accurately (i) identify the system state, or (ii) respond to queries from clients regarding the system state.
-Table~\ref{querytypes_table} provides examples of potential client queries.

-Recently, the authors in \cite{9036854, 9768131, 10143239} utilized RSE-assisted sensor reporting scheduling at an edge node.
-The objective in \cite{9036854} is to identify the state of a linear dynamic system, whereas in \cite{9768131, 10143239}, the focus is on effectively addressing client queries regarding the state of a linear dynamic system.
-Thus, the $\voi$ adopted in \cite{9036854} corresponds to the mean square error $(\MSE)$ of the state estimation.
-Meanwhile, $\voi$ is defined in \cite{9768131, 10143239} as the difference between $\MSE$ of query response relative to the prior and posterior estimates of the state estimator \cite{10273599}.
-Here, prior and posterior estimates denote estimates obtained before and after the sensor transmission, respectively.
-Furthermore, \cite{9036854, 9768131, 10143239} exploit a key advantage offered by RSE, namely, the ability to observe system states by selectively polling a subset of sensors.
-In \cite{9036854}, the sensor scheduling strategy is devised to minimize the state estimation $\MSE$, whereas in \cite{9768131, 10143239}, it aims to minimize the query response $\MSE$.